dev-mdsohagmiya/translix/README.md

 # **Translix** - Seamless Text Translation Chrome Extension

-**Translix** is a powerful Chrome Extension that enables you to instantly translate selected text in any input box into your desired language with a simple **shortcut key** or **long-press** preview.
+Translix is a powerful Chrome Extension that enables you to instantly translate selected text in any input box into your desired language with a simple shortcut key or long-press preview.
 Communicate effortlessly across languages with ease and precision!

+## Why Translix

+1. **Effortless Communication**: While chatting with a customer or client in English or any other language, you can type in the chatbox any message with your mother language and press a shortcut key to instantly translate it into your desired language.
+2. **Understand Incoming Messages**: If a client sends a message in English or another language you don’t fully understand, select the text and long-press the icon to see the translation in your native language on the right side.
+3. **Read with Ease**: When reading documents and encountering unfamiliar sentences or words, select the text, long-press the icon, and view the meaning in any language.

+Translix simplifies communication and reading across languages!

+## Quick Start

+1. **Configure AI Provider**: After loading the unpacked extension, you must configure an AI provider to enable translation functionality (this is required).
+2. **Use Groq for Best Performance**: Add a Groq API key for optimal results—it’s completely free.
+Refer to the [Groq Configuration](#groq-configuration) section for instructions on obtaining the key.
+3. **Apply Settings**: After adding the API key in the settings, refresh the webpage to apply changes.
+4. **Translate Text**: Select text on any webpage, and three icons (e.g., BN for Bangla, EN for English) will appear.
+Click an icon to replace the selected text with its translation.
+You can change the default translation language in the settings.
+5. **Use Shortcuts**: After selecting text, use keyboard shortcuts to translate—`Ctrl + M` for Bangla (or your primary language) and `Ctrl + E` for English.
+These can be customized in the settings.
+6. **Preview Translations**: To view a translation without replacing the text, select the text, long-press an icon, and a box will appear on the right displaying the translated text.

 > **Effortless.
 Fast.
 Multilingual.**
 > Replace text or preview translations in just a few clicks.